jdxiaUCSD/cse15L-lab-reports/lab-report-1.md

 Absolute Path: /Users/goats/lecture1

 When `cat` recieves a file as an argument, it prints the contents of that file.
+This is not an error.